YYao-42/Image-Search-Engine-for-Historical-Research/README.md

 ```ruby
 loftr(loftr_weight_path, query_num, qimages, ranks, images, dataset, gnd)
 ```
 If you want to use LoFTR, you need to download the pretrained LoFTR weight from: https://github.com/zju3dv/LoFTR
+You can put the LoFTR weight under this path: src/utils/weights

 </p>
 </details>